utilmeta/utilmeta-py/docs/en/guide/api-route.md

 	        return 'world'
 	```

-This approach, also known as **Lazy loading**, is often used to solve problems such as circular dependencies, where the root API is loaded before the service is started.
+This approach is also known as **Lazy loading**, is often used to handle circular dependencies, where the root API is loaded before the service is started.

 !!!
 Tip “Reference string”
+	Reference string stand for the import path in the current project, including the package, module and class name, for instance, if you can import the class in the following way
 	```python
 	from service.api import RootAPI
 	```
+	The reference string of the RootAPI is `'service.api.RootAPI'`

-In addition, a `mount` method named in the UtilMeta service instance can also be used to mount the root API.
+In addition, the `mount` method of UtilMeta service can also be used to mount the root API.
 ```python
 from utilmeta import UtilMeta